projectcalico/calico/docs/ManualClusterSetup.md

 2 servers (bare metal or VMs) with a modern 64-bit Linux OS, and Layer-2 network (Ethernet) connectivity between them.

 They must have the following software installed.
- * Docker v1.4 or greater: [Installing Docker](https://docs.docker.com/installation/)
+ * Docker v1.8 or greater: [Experimental Docker](https://experimental.docker.com)
  * etcd installed and available on each node: [etcd Documentation](https://coreos.com/etcd/docs/2.0.8/)
  * `ipset`, `iptables`, and `ip6tables` kernel modules.

 ## Best Practices

 ### CoreOS
+A prepackaged version of CoreOS with the most recent version of Docker is not yet available.
+Calico uses the [libnetwork plugin](https://github.com/docker/libnetwork) which is currently only available in Experimental Docker v1.8.

-If CoreOS is your distribution, we recommend using cloud-config to bootstrap your etcd cluster.
-[CoreOS Cluster Discovery](https://coreos.com/docs/cluster-management/setup/cluster-discovery/) is a good place to start.
+If CoreOS is your distribution, we recommend viewing an earlier version of our [Manual Cluster Setup](https://github.com/Metaswitch/calico-docker/blob/powerstrip-archive/docs/ManualClusterSetup.md) which uses the Powerstrip plugin.

 ### Ubuntu
 The Ubuntu-managed Docker package is out of date and will not work with `calicoctl`.
 We recommend you follow the instructions at the [Docker Website](https://docs.docker.com/installation/) to get an up-to-date Docker install.